Whiskers-Color-Scheme/.github/profile/README.md

 There are two variants of the theme called Panther and Tiger and each variant has 6 accent colors.

 # Ports
-There are already some ports made like vscode, kde, spicetify.

 You can see the full list of ports [here](https://github.com/Whiskers-Color-Scheme/whiskers) or just click on the whiskers repo which is pinned down below.

 # TODO